Katie Amor

 The initial consultation will take up to an hour and a half and will include a full personal and medical history covering all aspects of your health and wellbeing.
 I will carry out some physical tests including temperature and energy distribution as well as taking your pulses and looking at your tongue.
 Subsequent sessions will take up to one hour and will include discussion of your progress.

-Traditional diagnosis and first treatment – £tbc
+Traditional diagnosis and first treatment – £50

-Follow-up treatments – £tbc
+Follow-up treatments – £45

 Book